greggcorp/Greggcorp/ethics.md

 Gregg.io is the personal website of Gregg Bernstein (me).
 I work as a user researcher and publish on this website to share my thoughts.

+My employer is [Medium](https://medium.com).
 Any opinions I express on this site are my own and do not represent the views of any employer or any other organization I am affiliated with.
+I do receive payment from Medium for my duties as a user researcher.

 If I mention a product or service anywhere on my website, it is not a paid endorsement or promotion.
 I do not receive any compensation for mentioning products or services on this site.

 I will explicitly disclose any sponsorships, partnerships, or other forms of compensation I receive for content on this site or anywhere else I publish, such as LinkedIn, Bluesky, or Medium.